patx/micropie/README.md

 **MicroPie** is a lightweight, modern Python web framework that supports both synchronous and asynchronous web applications.
 Designed with flexibility and simplicity in mind, MicroPie enables you to handle high-concurrency HTTP applications with ease while allowing easy and natural integration with external tools like Socket.IO for real-time communication.

 ### **Key Features**
-- 🚀 **Async & Sync Support:** Define routes as asynchronous or synchronous functions to suit your application needs.
+- 🚀 **Async & Sync Support:** Define routes as asynchronous or synchronous functions to suit your application's needs.
 - 🔄 **Routing:** Automatic mapping of URLs to functions with support for dynamic and query parameters.
 - 🔒 **Sessions:** Simple session management using cookies.
 - 🎨 **Templates:** Jinja2, if installed, for rendering dynamic HTML pages.